 Principal component analysis (PCA) was employed for dimensionality reduction purposes.
 Rather than trying to visualise patterns by plotting all 721 feature dimensions, PCA was used to project samples into the 10 principal components that captured the maximum amount of total variance across the dataset.

 PCA cannot be performed on a sparse dataset.
 Thus, Scikit Learn’s k-Nearest Neighbours imputation method was used to impute missing data before applying PCA [4].
 This method imputed missing values using datapoints that were most similar to the sparse datapoint in their non-missing dimensions [4].
 The data was standardised to a zero mean and unit standard deviation before applying the Scikit Learn PCA method [5].
 This prevented variance calculations from being skewed by features with high magnitudes [5].
+Note that imputation is not done for any other analyses.

 The variance captured by the top ten principal component was calculated and presented in Figure 4, below.
 The first principal component captured 31% of total variance in the dataset.
 The proportion of variance captured decreased sharply to 9 and 6% for the second and third principal components before levelling out at 1.7 to 3% for the remaining top ten principal components.
 Thus, using the first two principal components to represent the dataset would capture approximately 40% of the data’s total variance, providing an adequate representation for the purposes of exploratory data analysis.